“I got rear-ended in a car accident in Tampa. What now?”

 - Stopping for pedestrians

-Determining the part each driver played in a rear-end car accident and how damages should be dispersed depends on the state laws that apply to the collision.
-In Florida, pure comparative negligence is the law of the land.
+Determining the role each driver played in a rear-end car accident and how damages should be disbursed depends on the state laws that apply to the collision.

-This standard means that when more than one party is at fault, liability is split according to the percentage each driver is determined to be responsible.
-So if the leading driver (plaintiff) is found to be 25% at fault for a rear-end accident that causes $10,000 in damages, he or she can only collect 75% of the damages (or $7,500) from the tailing driver (defendant).
+So, if the leading driver (plaintiff) is found to be 25% at fault for a rear-end accident that causes $10,000 in damages, they can only collect 75% of the damages (or $7,500) from the tailing driver (defendant).

 If you or a loved one have suffered injury or damage from a rear-end collision in Tampa or elsewhere in Florida caused by another person’s negligence, you may be entitled to compensation for your doctor’s bills, lost wages, pain and suffering and other losses.
 Contact the Tampa rear-end car accident attorneys at Lorenzo & Lorenzo to discuss your legal options and seek help from the experts.
 We want to help ensure the best possible outcome for your case, so contact us today.